eldoy/waveorb-site/app/pages/doc/how-it-works.md

 ## How it works

-In the browser (front-end), a minimal page looks like this, stored in the `app/pages` folder:
+In the browser, a minimal page looks like this, stored in `app/pages/hello.js`:
 ```js
 module.exports = async function($){
   $.page.title = 'Hello world'